GeoNode/documentation/advanced/contrib/subsites/index.rst

         subsite name: subsite_1
         filter selected:
             - type -> Dataset
-        Result: the catalog is going to be pre-filtered, by including ONLY the resource with `Dataset` as resource type.
+        Result: the catalog is going to be pre-filtered, by including ONLY the resource with `Dataset` as the resource type.
         NOTE: the filter is valid only for that specific subsite

 Example 2